pastnetworks/pastnetworks.github.io/venues.md

 We will book a three course menu with diverse options, and including all drinks. -->

 ## Museum visit
 A visit to the underground archaeological site at [Plaça del Rei, part of Museu d’Història de Barcelona (MUHBA)](https://www.barcelona.cat/museuhistoria/en/heritages/museum-spaces/placa-del-rei), offering a unique walk through Roman, Visigothic, and medieval Barcelona.
-The summer school has arranged a 2-hour guided tour in three groups of approximately 12 participants Tuesday 16th June.
+Tuesday 16th June, the summer school has arranged a 2-hour guided tour in three groups of approximately 12 participants.
 The tour is fully covered by the summer school, and participants will be assigned to groups in advance.

 Tour schedule: Group 1: 16:00; Group 2: 16:30; Group 3: 17:00.